 Whenever we think of sugar, our minds immediately go to sweetness.
 And indeed, sugar sweetens baked goods, savoury dishes and drinks.
 But it also serves other purposes – it can enhance flavour and texture.
 It helps to make dough tender, keeps egg whites stable when making meringues and pavlovas, and gives baked goods a nice golden brown colour.

 How well do you know the different types of sugar?
-Discover seven types of sugar with their best uses, ranging from white sugar to brown sugar to demerara sugar.
+Discover 10 types of sugar with their best uses, ranging from white to brown to demerara sugar.

 White sugar